 4 The concern is, in fact, often well-founded.
-Basic metabolic pathways such as glycolysis involve a positive feedback system: ATP, which is produced by the pathway, is also used to prime the pathway, being consumed in the initial reactions of the pathway to produce hexosemonophosphate and fructose 1.6-biphosphate.
-In normal yeast, a negative feedback from hexosemonophosphate (through the production of trehalose 6-phosphate, which inhibits hexosekinase, the enzyme responsible for the synthesis of hexosemonophosphate) serves to regulate the priming step so that too much hexosemonophosphate and fructose 1.6-biphosphate do not accumulate.
-In a mutant in which this negative feedback is removed, however, positive feedback continues unabated as long as ATP is available and the yeast fails to grow despite plentiful glucose and an otherwise intact glycolytic pathway.
-(See Teusink et al., 1998; I thank Fred Boogerd for pointing me to this example.)
+Basic metabolic pathways such as glycolysis involve a positive feedback system: ATP, which is produced by the pathway, is also used to prime the pathway, being consumed in the initial reactions of the pathway to produce hexosemonophosphate and fructose 1,6-biphosphate.
+In normal yeast a negative feedback from hexosemonophosphate (through the production of trehalose 6-phosphate, which inhibits hexosekinase, the enzyme responsible for the synthesis of hexosemonophosphate) serves to regulate the priming step so that too much hexosemonophosphate and fructose 1,6-biphosphate do not accumulate.
+In a mutant in which this negative feedback is removed, however, positive feedback continues unabated as long as ATP is available and the feedback can enable systems to self-organize.
+It is interesting to note, though, that when Boris Belousov first proposed the reaction now known as the Belousov-Zhabotinsky or B-Z reaction, his paper was rejected on the grounds that such self-organizing reactions are inherently impossible.
+In the half century since his pioneering investigations, self-organizing systems of reactions have come to be viewed by many theorists as providing the basis for understanding such things as the origins of living systems (Kauffman, 1993; Nicolis & Prigogine, 1977).
+Nonetheless, in many circles the potency of self-organizing positive feedback systems to create and maintain organized systems remains under-appreciated.

-relations within cycles so as to trace the flow of matter through such systems.
+Cyclic organization came to the focus of biology in the 20th century with the discovery that large numbers of biological systems involve cycles.
+These include various biochemical metabolic cycles, the cell cycle and cycles of reproduction, and cycles through the biosphere such as the carbon and nitrogen cycle (Smil, 1997).
+In section 4, I focus on the discovery of cycles in biochemistry and their significance for understanding mechanisms in living organisms.
+I draw in particular on the work of Tibor Gánti, who, recognizing how cycles differed from ordinary chemical reactions, developed a way to represent stoichiometric relations within cycles so as to trace the flow of matter through such systems.
 From this starting point Gánti went on to articulate an account of how cyclic organization could be harnessed to provide the core of a minimal chemical machine that would exhibit many of the fundamental properties of a living organism.